phalcon-orphanage/docs/ja/reference/tutorial-invo-3.rst

         {
             // ...
         }
     }

 検索フォーム
 ^^^^^^^^^^^^^^^
 Every CRUD starts with a search form.
-This form shows each field that has the table (products), allowing the user creating a search criteria from any field.
+This form shows each field that has the table (products), allowing the user to create a search criteria from any field.
 Table "products" has a relationship to the table "products_types".
 In this case, we previously queried the records in this table in order to facilitate the search by that field:

 .. code-block:: php